Deen037/Foxhub/README.md

+// this is just copy of original repo on GreenFoxAcademy

 # FoxHub
 A social platform developed by our team specifically for GreenFox students and enthusiasts.
 This comprehensive guide aims to familiarize you with the platform's features, functionality, and architecture.
 Whether you're a developer, user, or administrator, this documentation will serve as your go-to resource for understanding and utilizing FoxHub to its fullest potential.